 Jaislmer is probably the closest thing in the world to Jerusalem, and not only do the two ancient walled cities built on hills having very similar names, they are also built in very similar golden coloured sandstones (both cities also enforced that all new development must use the original stone).
 Maybe there's a new Da Vinci Code in the making.

-fort and its two Jain Temples it was off to the two beautifully restored Havelis (private mansions) outside the forts walls.
+After touring around the fort and its two Jain Temples it was off to the two beautifully restored Havelis (private mansions) outside the forts walls.
 The craftsmanship is amazing, with every surface treated in one way or another.
 No two screens have the same pattern.

 After a roof top dinner overlooking the fort we headed off to bed awaiting the camel safari.
 Leaving early in the morning via the Royal Cenotaphs and another ancient Jain temple we son arrived at the drop off point and met our camels and their masters.
 My camel was a large beige beast by the name of Babalu, although I really